 A couple of weeks ago I posted a tutorial for making a vignette with a faded edge.
 Today I’ll show you a way to make a colored vignette.
 A colored vignette can be used to highlight an area of your image to draw focus to it.

-Note: This tutorial is for Photoshop Elements 6, but the instructions should be the same or similar in other versions.
+This tutorial is presented using Photoshop Elements, but the instructions should be similar in Photoshop.

 1. Download the image.
 We’ll use the same image as for the previous tutorial so you can see a comparison in results between the two.